billybierlein/NXT-Wound-Care/replit.md

-✓ Added phone number field to sales representatives database table with actual phone numbers ✓ Enhanced signature formatting with professional layout and proper line spacing ✓ Added standardized contact information header at top of all educational content showing provider and representative details ✓ Enhanced sales rep assignment with role-based access control ✓ Admin users can now select any sales rep when adding/editing patients via dropdown ✓ Sales rep users see read-only field with their own name (cannot change assignment)
+✓ Added phone number field to sales representatives database table with actual phone numbers ✓ Enhanced signature formatting with professional layout and proper line spacing ✓ Added standardized contact information header at top of all educational content showing provider and representative details ✓ Implemented PDF download functionality for AI-generated educational content using jsPDF library ✓ Added download button to all assistant messages in Medical Insights AI interface ✓ PDF generation includes patient name in filename and properly formatted content with contact information ✓ Enhanced sales rep assignment with role-based access control ✓ Admin users can now select any sales rep when adding/editing patients via dropdown ✓ Sales rep users see read-only field with their own name (cannot change assignment)